The rise and fall of the antibiotic

 Even though our primary focus is on educating clinicians on the G.E.M.M.
 Protocol, HKL-137 showed such promise that we wanted to make it also available to consumers.
 Better still, HKL-137 has a long shelf-life and is both heat-stable and acid-stable, three clear advantages over a live probiotic supplement.

-Gemmune Immunobiotic (I.B.) is our ‘clinician-only’ encapsulated formulation and ImmunoGenex, a powdered form which is also available to the retail market.
+ImmunoGenex, is our powdered formula version available to the retail market.
 ImmunoGenex is a pleasant-tasting formulation containing only natural ingredients and which can be stirred into water, juice or milk.
-Both Gemmune I.B. and ImmunoGenex are designed to be taken in conjunction with our sulforaphane-yielding DefenCell for optimum support for the Gut-Immune interface.
+ImmunoGenex is designed to be taken in conjunction with our sulforaphane-yielding DefenCell for optimum support for the Gut-Immune interface.

-Early adopters of the G.E.M.M.
-Protocol are already providing us with the kind of feedback we were hoping for – and often in patients who have ‘tried everything else’ without success.
+Several years of clinician and patient response has providing us with the kind of feedback we were hoping for – and often in patients who have ‘tried everything else’ without success.
 In addition to its enhancement of both innate and acquired immunity, HKL-137 can down-regulate inflammation and reduce allergic tendencies and food intolerance reactions.
-Most importantly, it utilises the naturally-occurring mechanisms of human cells to influence the immune response.
+Most importantly, it utilises the naturally occurring mechanisms of human cells to influence the immune response.